Boron nitride nanosheet

 Atomic-resolution images of a BN nanosheet prepared by CVD.

-Boron nitride nanosheet is a crystalline form of the hexagonal boron nitride (h-BN), which has a thickness of one atom.
-Similar in geometry as well as physical and thermal properties to its carbon analog graphene, but has very different chemical and electronic properties – contrary to the black and highly conducting graphene, BN nanosheets are electrical insulators with a band gap of ~5.9 eV, and therefore appear white in color.
+Boron nitride nanosheet is a crystalline form of the hexagonal boron nitride (h-BN) with a thickness of one atom.
+Similar in geometry as well as physical and thermal properties to its carbon analog, graphene, it has very different chemical and electronic properties.
+Unlike graphene, which is black and highly conductive, BN nanosheets are electrical insulators with a band gap of ~5.9 eV.
+They therefore appear white in color.

-Uniform monoatomic BN nanosheets can be deposited by catalytic decomposition of borazine at a temperature ~1100 °C in a chemical vapor deposition setup, over substrate areas up to about 10 cm^{2}.
-Owing to their hexagonal atomic structure, small lattice mismatch with graphene (~2%), and high uniformity they are used as substrates for graphene-based devices.
+Uniform monoatomic BN nanosheets can be deposited by catalytic decomposition of borazine at a temperature of ~1100 °C in a chemical vapor deposition apparatus, over substrate areas up to about 10 cm^{2}.
+Because of their hexagonal atomic structure, small lattice mismatch with graphene (~2%), and high uniformity, they can be used as substrates for graphene-based devices.

 Structure

 BN nanosheets consist of sp^{2}-conjugated boron and nitrogen atoms that form a honeycomb structure.
 They contain two different edges: armchair and zig-zag.
 The armchair edge consists of either boron or nitrogen atoms, while the zig-zag edge consists of alternating boron and nitrogen atoms.
 These 2D structures can stack on top of each other and are held by Van der Waals forces to form few-layer boron nitride nanosheets.
-In these structures, the boron atoms of one sheet are positioned on top or below the nitrogen atoms due to electron-deficient nature of boron and electron-rich nature of nitrogen.
+In these structures, the boron atoms of one sheet are positioned on top of or below the nitrogen atoms due to the electron-deficient nature of boron and electron-rich nature of nitrogen.